baobabsoluciones/cornflow/docs/source/main/architecture.rst

    The main data flows between components

-Create instance(data):
+Create instance (data):

 #.
 Client calls Cornflow and sends instance.
 #.
 Cornflow asks airflow for the schema of the instance and validates the instance matches the schema.
 #.
 Cornflow saves the instance and returns the instance code to client.

-Solve instance(instance, config, dag):
+Solve instance (instance, config, dag):

 #.
 Client calls Cornflow and gives instance code and execution configuration.
 #.
 Cornflow asks cornflow for schema and validates the instance matches the dag to execute.
 #.
 Cornflow calls airflow dag and assigns dagrun code to execution.
 #.
 Cornflow creates execution and returns the execution code to client.
 #.
 Airflow creates a rundag for the selected dag and sends it to a worker.
-#. the worker asks Cornflow for the instance and the config.
+#.
+The worker asks Cornflow for the instance and the config.
-#. the worker solves the problem.
+#.
+The worker solves the problem.
-#. the worker sends Cornflow the results (solution and log) of the execution.
+#.
+The worker sends Cornflow the results (solution and log) of the execution.

-Retrieve status(execution):
+Retrieve status (execution):

 #.
-The client asks Cornflow for the results to an execution.
+Client asks Cornflow for the results to an execution.
 #.
 If Cornflow does not know it: it asks Airflow for the status.
 #.
 Cornflow returns the status to the user.

-Retrieve results(execution):
+Retrieve results (execution):

 #.
-The client asks Cornflow for the results to an execution.
+Client asks Cornflow for the results to an execution.
 #.
 Cornflow returns the execution solution and / or log.